 The golf festival is a great way to enagage the whole community.
 All children from local Primary Schools will be invited to attend to take part in the fun golfing activities which will take place either at the school, a local park or at the golf course.

-With funding provided by the Children's Golf Trust several new projects have started this October.
+With funding provided by the Children's Golf Trust several new projects started this October.

-The PGA Professionals commenced their in-curriculum sessions at the following Primary Schools:
+The PGA Professionals have completed their in-curriculum sessions at the following Primary Schools:

 Troon Primary P1-P7 (374 Pupils)

 Glenburn Primary, Wellington Primary, Gardenrose Primary, Maidens Primary, Fisherton Primary and Blackhall Primary